 4. What’s in the Package?

+A fleet of bikes is made up of a range of different children’s bikes.
 It is recommended that good quality bikes are purchased and that there is local support for servicing the bikes.
 It is also recommended that the school identify one or more people in the school or local community to be taught how to service bikes and then continue to service them on a regular basis (see Bike Maintenance section).

 The largest bike can also be used by the teachers.
 It is recommended that step-through bikes are used as these are the easiest and safest bikes for riders to get on and off.

 It is recommended that each bike is individually numbered by the school (eg 1 to 50) so that the students can quickly identify the correct bike (size) for them to ride.